Features Tools Pricing Docs Contact Dashboard

 What is a Plus Code?

 A Plus Code (also called an Open Location Code, or OLC) is a short code like 87G8Q23F+8Q that represents any spot on Earth, even places without a street address.
-Google Maps shows one for every location.
-It is derived directly from latitude and longitude, so it can be converted back and forth with no database lookup.
+It is an open standard derived directly from latitude and longitude, so it can be converted back and forth with no database lookup.

 How do I convert a Plus Code to latitude and longitude?